Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 A subcontractor’s involvement shouldn’t stop at contract signing.
 You want a partner who stands behind their work and supports your team through installation, punch, and turnover.

-Local or regional presence to support post-install issues
+No local or regional presence for post-install support

 9. Poor Safety Record